Église Saint-Philippe-du-Roule: Chapel of the Virgin

-THe Chapel of the Virgin, behind the altar in the apae of the church, is the most highly-decorated part of the church, with sculpture and paintings illustrating the life of the Virgim Mary.
-THe lower row of aintings of Claudius Jacquand s(1804-1878) how scenes from the life of the Virgin, while the upper paintings illustrate the litanies.
-The painting by Jacquand the vault over the altar depicts Christ crowning the Virgin.
+The Chapel of the Virgin, behind the altar in the apse of the church, is the most highly decorated part of the church, with sculpture and paintings illustrating the life of the Virgin Mary.
+The lower row of paintings of Claudius Jacquand (1804–1878) show scenes from the life of the Virgin, while the upper paintings illustrate the litanies.
+The painting by Jacquand in the vault over the altar depicts Christ crowning the Virgin.
 Christ is accompanied by Saint Philip and Saint John.

 The centerpiece of the chapel is a marble statue of the Virgin Mary and child, called "Our Lady of All the Graces", by Charles-François Lebœuf Nanteuil (1792-1865).

-Stained Glass
+Stained glass

 The bays along the outer outer aisles are not occupied by chapels, and instead are filled with colorful stained glass windows in the Art Nouveau style from the end of the 19th century.
 The windows in the aisles illustrate scenes from the lives of Saint Philip the Apostle and Saint John the Apostle.
-These were made by Emile Hirsch (1832-1904).
+These were made by Emile Hirsch (1832–1904).
 A series of windows depicting saints was created from paintings by Albert Maignan in 1894.
 A colorful circular stained glass is placed over the altar in the Chapel of the Virgin.

 Organ

-The organ of the church is located in a niche under the vaults over the tribune, above the portal to the nave.
-It was built by the firm of Cavaillé-Coll-Mutin in 1903.
+The organ of the church, built by the firm of Cavaillé-Coll-Mutin in 1903, is located in a niche under the vaults over the tribune, above the portal to the nave.
+The church's organists have included Alphonse Schmitt (until 1912), Henri Mulet (1923−1937) and Michel Boulnois (1937−1990).